 Forty years have passed, my carving has been reduced to a few dozen pieces a year, and the decoy world has changed so much.
 In the seventies and eighties when every person wanted a decoy on their mantle, they would stand three deep at your table in Easton and throw money at you to get a decoy.
 At a show like the Waterfowl Festival there were dozens of dealers selling old decoys and the general public had unlimited choices at affordable prices.
 Today, the auctions have taken over, the selections at shows are more limited and the prices have left the average collector behind.
 There are fewer buyers in general, but they are knowledgeable and very selective collectors.
 Unfortunately, decoy collecting is now a rich man's game if you go for quality.
 I have always believed that we who are called "contemporary carvers" serve a purpose by offering affordable options to the public who want a decoy made in the traditional manner and style.
 I always tried to make my work affordable and I probably sold half the decoys I ever made for less that $300.
 Now, prices are higher and I have even seen some of my fellow carvers have their work sell at sums comparable to the antique decoys.
 As always, the market decides what is valuable and collectable.
 With my $5.00 Ned Burgess decoys now selling for $5,000 and up who is to say what the future holds.
 Through the years I have made many thousands of decoys, shorebirds, and other carvings.
 As time has passed my carving process has changed.
 I produce far fewer decoys but, I spend much more time on each piece and, I believe I am now creating my best decoys ever, but I suppose history and future collectors will decide if I am correct.

 I have created a lot of work that I am very proud of, but the time has come to begin the process of deaccession so I have a section with items for sale.
-All items offered for sale, either new creations or carvings I made years ago will be sold through a few selected decoy dealers I have absolute confidence in.
+All items offered for sale, either new creations, or carvings I made years ago, will be sold through a few selected decoy dealers I have absolute confidence in.
 David O'Neal from Ocracoke, NC, I have know since his Coast Guard days nearly forty years ago.
 David is the premier dealer of quality decoys in North Carolina and a true gentleman.
 Visiting his shop in Ocracoke is a treat for the collector at any level.
 Tom Reed is very well know throughout the decoy community and is a second generation decoy collector and dealer.
 Tom operates American Sporting Classics, a primer web site offering highly collectable decoys and American sporting art, as well as exhibiting at all the major decoy shows and national auctions.
 Gary Campbell is also one of Americas most respected dealers and collectors.
-Gary operates the internets number one site featuring collectable decoys and shorebirds.
+Gary operates the internets number one site, Old-Decoys.com, featuring collectable decoys and shorebirds.
 With decades of experience and a reputation as one offering the best in quality carvings, Gary can also be found exhibiting at all the best decoy shows and national auctions.
+Joe Engers, publisher of Decoy Magazine, always has a few carvings available on his web site, The Decoy Marketplace.
+Joe will usually have a piece or two at his booth as he travels to all the major Decoy Shows and Auctions all across America.
 I have provided complete information on each of these dealers and their websites at the bottom of the For Sale page.
-All three will usually have a limited number of carvings available and they will change frequently, so you may want to contact them directly to see what is available.
+All will usually have a limited number of carvings and they will change frequently, so you may want to contact them directly to see what is available.

 What I am most proud of are our children who are all outstanding and accomplished individuals.
-My son, Charles “Chip” Spiron, has begun to take a more serious interest in decoys and carving which makes me very pleased.
+My son, Charles “Chip” Spiron, has begun to take a more serious interest in decoys and carving.
 Growing up around decoys, working in the shop and going to shows, he has always had the knowledge and skills.
 As a former golf professional and now a successful college golf coach he has had the challenge of finding the time.
-But, with the recent arrival of his son “Charlie”, came the realization that he needs to get serious with his carving so he can pass on the knowledge to the next generation.
-He has started this site to provide information on my work, and a forum for him as he develops his craft.
+But, with the arrival of his son “Charlie”, and now a second son Jameson, he came to the realization that he needs to get serious with his carving so he can pass on the knowledge to the next generation.
+He started this site to provide information on my work, and a forum for him as he develops his craft.

 Over the years I have received hundreds of letters and phone calls from individuals with questions, from repairs to details on how an item was made.
 Through the email option on this site I will be pleased to correspond with anyone with questions.
-Finally, I intend to have a section where I ruminate through four decades of personal experiences.
+Finally, I want to thank everyone who has supported my work over the years.
+You have all given me the opportunity to earn a living carrying on a great tradition and I am grateful.
 I was lucky to be there when decoy collecting exploded with the general public and met many of the true legends of collecting and carving, the dealers who did the research and wrote the great books, and the true masters of contemporary carving.
-I get a lot of questions from my family and friends about how things were and how they have changed.
-I want to write my recollections down for them while I can still remember my name…you are invited to read along if you wish.
-Thanks
+It has been a great ride...

 Charles Spiron © 2016 All Rights Reserved